weitse-hsu/ensemble_md/docs/simulations.rst

 ===============================
 :code:`ensemble_md` provides three command-line interfaces (CLI), including :code:`explore_REXEE`, :code:`run_REXEE` and :code:`analyze_REXEE`.
 :code:`explore_REXEE` helps the user to figure out possible combinations of REXEE parameters, while :code:`run_REXEE` and :code:`analyze_REXEE` can be used to perform and analyze REXEE simulations, respectively.
+Both :code:`run_REXEE` and :code:`analyze_REXEE` will run with MT-REXEE with changes in the input parameters, but :code:`explore_REXEE` is only functional for single topology REXEE simulations.
 Below we provide more details about each of these CLIs.

 .. _doc_explore_REXEE: